Last Update: 11/28/20

-Accordingly, the protections in the law include (1) to protect taxpayers and the public treasury from being held liable for huge injury claims and (2) to insure that the community does not suffer from needed financing because of funds being diverted to pay injury damage awards.
+Accordingly, the protections in the law include (1) to protect taxpayers and the public treasury from being held liable for huge injury claims and (2) to ensure that the community does not suffer from needed financing because of funds being diverted to pay injury damage awards.

-Doctrine of Sovereign Immunity
+The doctrine of Sovereign Immunity

 This is done through the doctrine of “sovereign immunity.”
 Under the doctrine of sovereign immunity, you cannot sue the government for civil damages.
 It is legally protected from being held liable for your claim.
 To learn more about this doctrine, read Article X, Section 13 of Florida Constitution.